In the UK nearly a quarter of all car journeys are under 2 miles, a distance that could be cycled in 15 minutes.

 - runs approximately north to south through North Ayrshire

-- passing through Irvine and Kilwinning
+- passes through Irvine and Kilwinning

-- close to Dalry and Kilbirnie.
+- runs close to Dalry and Kilbirnie

 - runs approximately east to west from Kilmarnock in East Ayrshire to Ardrossan